QIRO MaxSat#

 cost_operator = create_maxsat_cost_operator_reduced,

-mixer = qiro_RXMixer,
+mixer = qiro_rx_mixer,

 cl_cost_function = create_maxsat_cl_cost_function,